Vicki Marble

-Vicki Marble is an American politician who served in the Colorado Senate from the 23rd district as a member of the Republican Party.
+Vicki Marble (born 1952) is an American politician who served in the Colorado Senate from the 23rd district as a member of the Republican Party.

 Early life

-Vicki Marble was born to Fred Marble Jr. and Catharine Mary Connaghan.
+Vicki Marble was born to Fred Marble Jr. and Catharine Mary Connaghan, in Billings, Montana, in 1952.
 She worked as a bail bonder.

 State legislature

 Elections

 During the 2012 election Marble announced her campaign for the Republican nomination for a seat in the Colorado House of Representatives from the 49th district.
 She later sought the Republican nomination for a seat in the Colorado Senate from the 23rd district to succeed term-limited Senator Shawn Mitchell.
 She defeated Glenn Vaad for the Republican nomination and Democratic nominee Lee Kemp in the general election.
 She defeated Democratic nominee T.J.
 Cole in the 2016 election.
 During the 2020 election she ran for a seat in the state house from the 49th district, but lost to Mike Lynch in the Republican primary.

 Tenure

 During Marble's tenure in the state senate she served as vice-chair of the Education committee and chaired the Local Government and Veterans and Military Affairs committee.
 She was selected to serve as the chair of the Republican caucus in 2014.
 At one point she was the only woman in the Republican's senate caucus.
 She supported Donald Trump during the 2016 presidential election and reaffirmed her support after the release of the Access Hollywood tape.

 Marble made comments about black people eating fried chicken during a meeting of the Economic Opportunity Poverty Reduction Task Force on August 21, 2013.
 In 2018, a $2,242 fine was issued against her by the Independent Ethics Commission due to her moderating a forum on oil and gas that was funded by those agencies.